+It is my immense pleasure to welcome you to the UCF School of Public Administration.
 Our school opened its doors in 1975, and since then, we have educated more than 5,000 students in the areas of public administration and policy, nonprofit management, urban and regional planning, research administration and emergency management.
 Our strong alumni network serves communities in Central Florida and beyond in various roles including city and county managers, planners, nonprofit executives, emergency managers and research coordinators.
-Located at UCF Downtown, our students are immersed in a thriving urban environment – just miles away from government offices, nonprofits and private organizations.

-Over decade ago, the school expanded its reach to the community through the establishment of the Center for Public and Nonprofit Management.
-The CPNM serves as the research arm of the school and continues to serve the public sector and local nonprofit community by hosting capacity building seminars for public service professionals, which it has done since its inception.
+In addition to several academic programs, our school also houses the Center for Public and Nonprofit Management (CPNM).
+The CPNM supports our faculty’s research and serves the public sector and local nonprofit community by hosting capacity-building seminars for public service professionals, supporting funded research projects and promoting opportunities for nonprofit and policy development.
 It also hosts the annual Public Administration Research Conference, which brings together students, faculty and practitioners from across the globe.

 The best evidence of the quality of our work lies in our students and alumni.
 While we are very proud of the national recognition we have gained over the past four decades, we are even prouder of the spirit of collegiality and camaraderie that touches every person who connects with the school.